warp-ds/tech-docs/docs/getting-started/designers/index.md

 ## Figma, Warp component overview & libraries

-In Schibsted Marketplaces we use Figma as the main tool for all our design related tasks.
+In Nordic Marketplaces we use Figma as the main tool for all our design related tasks.
 Licenses are provided by e-tech and you will find the Figma application while logging in to [Okta](https://schibsted.okta.com/app/UserHome).
 Please see [Figma Downloads](https://www.figma.com/downloads/) to get started with the desktop application of your choice.

 ### Warp components overview